loganmimaroglu/cs326-final-vav/docs/milestone1.md

 ### Stephen Lee

-Worked with the rest of the team to create the project Wireframe. implemented forgotten password flow of `forgot.html`, `password.html`, `reset.html` implemented single plant views `carrot.html`, `soybean.html`
+Worked with the rest of the team to create the project Wireframe.
+Implemented forgotten password flow of `forgot.html`, `password.html`, `reset.html`.
+Implemented single plant views `carrot.html`, `soybean.html`

 ### Justin Szymanski